 Wedding couples: take... your...time...walking...down...the...aisle.

 Recalling a wedding years ago, the bride placed an obsessive amount of emphasis on the "aisle walk music".
-Yet when the time actually came and despite all that stressful and obsessive emphasis, the bride literally speed walked down the aisle and I hardly had a chance to play the song that she desperately wanted me to play for her "big walk".
+Yet when the time actually came and despite all that stressful and obsessive emphasis, the bride literally speed-walked down the aisle and I hardly had a chance to play the song that she desperately wanted me to play for her "big walk".
 I felt awful because there was nothing I could do.
 So, slow it down.
-It might sound silly, but...practice your walk at home or with your brides maids.
+It might sound silly, but...practice your walk at home or with your bridesmaids.
 They'll love it.
 Have fun with it but also take a moment to be serious about your timing.

 Dependent upon how formal the wedding or event is, the wedding couple or host may assign a family member or another trusted guest who is not actively participating in the actual event to be a liaison to the pianist.
 It is always a good idea to clearly identify a "go-to" person since the wedding couple or host will be focused elsewhere.
-Remember, I probably not have any idea who your "Aunt Susan" or coworker Doug is who you've appointed to be the go-to point of contact.
+Remember, I probably do not have any idea who your "Aunt Susan" or coworker Doug is, whom you've appointed to be the go-to point of contact.

 6. Musical timing for Wedding Ceremony

 Timing is very important for any wedding ceremony.
-It is very important for the continuity of the wedding ceremony to make sure the pianist has either a clear line of sight of the entire ceremony and the entrance of the wedding aisle or have a friend/family member who can cue the pianist during the ceremony.
+It is very important for the continuity of the wedding ceremony to make sure the pianist has either a clear line of sight of the entire ceremony and the entrance of the wedding aisle or identify a friend/family member who can cue the pianist during the ceremony.
 Without a cue or clear line of sight, the musical timing aspect of the wedding ceremony is uncertain.
 Please make sure the pianist has a clear line of sight to the wedding ceremony and aisle or has someone to cue him.
 I cannot stress this enough.
 Otherwise, the wedding couple will be cued by the pianist.

 8. Bridezillas, Groomzillas, etc.